 Small electric cabins will be located amongst the panels and these will be accessed by a network of crushed stone track which will run through the site.
 All of the panels will be surrounded by a deer fencing to protect the equipment from large animals entering the site.
 CCTV cameras will be located periodically around the site perimeter for security.

-This site has been identified following extensive site selection across Northamptonshire which took into account environmental designations, local electricity network access and capacity, the physical characteristics of the site, and a supportive landowner.
+This site has been identified following an extensive site selection exercise across North Northamptonshire, which took into account environmental designations, available capacity on the local grid network, the physical characteristics of the site, and the need to find a landowner supportive of our solar farm proposals.

 For a period of approximately 6 months during construction, there will be deliveries of equipment to site.
 Renewable Connections will put in place measures to manage impacts of construction traffic and these measures will be included in a Construction Traffic Management Plan that will submitted with the planning application.
 There will be infrequent maintenance visits to the site during operation.